Skip to main content

 My Select AI beginnings

-More details can also be found in Oracle Autonomous Database documentation: Use Select AI to Generate SQL from Natural Language Prompts.
+More details can be found in Oracle Autonomous Database documentation: Use Select AI to Generate SQL from Natural Language Prompts.

 Let's talk now